simbleau/simbleau.github.io/_posts/2023-11-20-using-vello-for-video-games.md

 ![Vong Closeup](/assets/vong-closeup.png)

-A less important, but fun quirk of vong is that the "pong ball" (egg) exhibits linear velocity and angular momentum provided by [`bevy_rapier`](https://rapier.rs/).
+A less important, but fun quirk of vong is that the "pong ball" (egg) exhibits linear velocity and angular momentum provided by the physics library [`bevy_rapier`](https://rapier.rs/).

 ### Demo